 "Policies and Procedures of the Evangelical Lutheran Church in America for Addressing Social Concerns" describes the purpose, character and processes for how we develop social statements, messages, social policy resolutions and studies.
 For a better understanding of the ELCA’s social teaching and policy development, visit "How the ELCA Addresses Social Concerns."

-Currently, there is one writing project underway on the social issue of “Women and Justice.”
-The ELCA Task Force on “Women and Justice: One in Christ” is leading the work on this project and is charged with the responsibility to bring a social statement to the 2019 ELCA Churchwide Assembly.
+Currently, there are two writing projects underway, one on the social issue of "Women and Justice" and one on human rights.
+The ELCA Task Force on "Women and Justice: One in Christ" is leading the work on the first project and is charged with the responsibility to bring a social statement to the 2019 ELCA Churchwide Assembly.
+Work from the second project will be received for consideration by the ELCA Church Council at its November 2017 meeting as a proposed social message on human rights.
+The draft message has been made available for feedback.